PPML/tabby2/inst/md/readmore.md

     individuals initiating LTBI treatment, via a 3-month Isoniazid-Rifapentine drug regimen.

--   **Better Case Detection**: Improved detection of active TB cases, such that the duration of untreated active disease (time from TB incidence to the initiation of treatment) is reduced by 50%.
+-   **Enhanced Case Detection**: Improved detection of TB cases, such that the duration of untreated disease (time from TB incidence to the initiation of treatment) is reduced by 50%.

--   **Better TB Treatment**: Improved treatment quality for active TB, such that treatment default, failure rates, and the fraction of individuals receiving an incorrect drug regimen are reduced by 50% from current levels.
+-   **Enhanced TB Treatment**: Improved treatment quality for TB disease, such that treatment default, failure rates, and the fraction of individuals receiving an incorrect drug regimen are reduced by 50% from current levels.